-The Secret History of Home Economics: How Trailblazing Women Harnessed the Power of Home and Changed the Way We Live (W. W. Norton) is on shelves now.
-I am excited for y’all to learn the surprisingly radical story of home ec.
-Order your hardcover copy or preorder the paperback:
+The Secret History of Home Economics: How Trailblazing Women Harnessed the Power of Home and Changed the Way We Live (W. W. Norton) is on shelves now in hardcover and paperback.

 About the book …

 The term “home economics” may conjure traumatic memories of lopsided hand-sewn pillows or sunken muffins.
 But common conception obscures the story of the revolutionary science of better living.
 The field exploded opportunities for women in the twentieth century by reducing domestic work and providing jobs as professors, engineers, chemists, and businesspeople.
 And it has something to teach us today.